tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/LessonPlan.md

 ### 10. Instructor Do: Text as Feature (10 min)

-In this activity, we'll ask students to remind themselves of the tools and techniques they've learned in this unit and talk about how we can use them to create numerical features (structured data) from text (unstructured data).
+In this activity, we'll ask students to remind themselves of the tools and techniques they've learned in this unit and talk about how we can use them to create numerical features (structured data) from the text (unstructured data).

 Ask the class to recall the lessons of this unit.
-Call on volunteers to list some of the tools and techniques that we've learned in this unit.
+Call on volunteers to list some of the tools and techniques that we have learned in this unit.

 * Techniques include preprocessing, tokenizing, and lemmatizing text; aggregating word counts; creating ngrams; normalizing to TF-IDF weights; sentiment analysis; parsing and pos-tagging text; and named entity recognition.
 Tools include the libraries NLTK, word cloud, and spaCy.

-We've learned a lot!
-Tell the class that it's often not enough to transform text data in the ways that we've done.
+We have learned a lot!
+Tell the class that it is often not enough to transform text data in the ways that we have done.
 In order to use this data for classification or prediction, we need to make them features—numerical representations of unstructured text.
 Ask the class for examples of features that can be created from text documents.

 * Some examples of features include: length of document, count of a key word; count of named entities, sentiment scores, percent of words that are adjectives, and total TF-IDF score.
 These features can then be used, for example, to classify a document to a category or predict the effect of an earnings call on a stock price.